magento/devdocs/guides/v2.3/graphql/reference/store-config.md

 Easily add your own configuration to the `Store` endpoint within your own module.

-You can configure the constructor argument extendedConfigData in your area specific `etc/graphql/di.xml` in the argument node.
+To do this, configure the constructor argument `extendedConfigData` in the `argument` node in your area-specific `etc/graphql/di.xml` file.

 The following example adds an array-item to the `extendedConfigData` array within the construct of the `StoreConfigDataProvider`.